Frequently Asked Questions

 Anyone interested in educating employees in fall hazards, or other job hazards, can participate.
 In past years, participants included general contractors, sub-and independent contractors, employer's trade associations, federal, state and local governmental agencies, professional societies, institutes, and consumer/labor-management interest organizations.
 Millions of employees across all 50 states and internationally have participated in previous Stand-Downs.

-Employers will be able to provide feedback and download Certificates of Participation on their experience.
-The certificate pages will be active on May 4th at OSHA's webpage Stop Falls Stand-Down and at National Safety Council's (NSC) webpage.
+Participation is easy!
+Hold a Stand-Down and visit the OSHA Stand-Down website to download a Certificate.
+Employers will be able to provide feedback and download Certificates of Participation based on their experience.
+The certificate pages will be active on May 3 at OSHA's Stop Falls Stand-Down and at the National Safety Council's (NSC) webpages.

 Yes.
-Several domestic and international companies working outside of the United States participated in the 2014 Stand-Down and we are hoping to have more international participation this year.
+Several domestic and international companies working outside of the United States participated in past Stand-Downs and we are hoping to have more international participation this year.

 Contact your Regional Stand-Down coordinator to talk to someone about your Stand-Down event.

 No. The Stand-Down is free and you do not have to "register" to participate.
-Simply hold a Stand-Down with your employees during the weeks of May 4-15 and go online to tell us about your Stand-Down and download a certificate of participation at Stop Falls Stand-Down or National Safety Council's (NSC) webpage after your Stand-Down event.
+Simply hold a Stand-Down with your employees during Stand-Down week and go online to tell us about your Stand-Down and download a certificate of participation at OSHA's Stop Falls Stand-Down or National Safety Council's (NSC) webpage after your Stand-Down event.